JoshuaKGoldberg/create/packages/site/src/content/docs/runtime/creations.md

 	produce() {
 		return {
 			documentation: {
-				Debugging: `Here are some steps to debug the app... \n...`, },
+				Debugging: `Here are some steps to debug the app...`, },
 		};
 	},